poqob/ramdomixer/README.md

 # ramdomizer
-Still beta, this app provides you to make random choose and creating random groups.
+Still beta, this app provides you to make random choose and creating random groups with soft material UI.